HOW IT WORKS

-Glass floats were once used by fishermen to keep their fishing nets afloat.
+Glass Floats were once used by fishermen to keep their fishing nets afloat.
 Occasionally they would break loose and wash up on shore, becoming a popular collectors' item for beachcombers.
-With this in mind, Robert Held, a local glass artist, thought it would be exciting and fun to hide glass floats on our beaches in Oceanside.
+With this in mind, Robert Held, a local glass artist, thought it would be exciting and fun to place glass floats on our beaches in Oceanside.
 The idea was presented to other glass artists from Vancouver Island and the Gulf Islands, some floats were made, and Tidal Treasures was born.

 We chose to run our program in the off- season to create excitement during the quiet winter months.

 Tidal Treasures is a non-profit group made possible by cash donations and grants and the many volunteers who work behind the scenes.

 Beaches are alive.
 They are home to birds, grasses, invertebrates and more.
 Our recreational activity has an impact on beach ecosystems and therefore it's important that we pay special attention to our surroundings while using our beaches.
 Please observe the signs placed in front of environmentally sensitive areas.
 For more information, go to:

 Oceanside is a travel destination with no shortage of things to see and do.
 It offers an abundance of talented artists from potters to painters and glass blowers to quilters.
 Discover the extraordinary beauty of our islands, mountains, oceans, wildlife, nature and the friendliness of our people.
 It will leave you with wonderful memories and a lingering desire to return again and again.